Legendary Tennessee Basketball Coach Pat Summitt Dies At 64

 SUMMITT: Anyone can quit, but it takes a strong, committed person not to quit when times are tough.
 You can't have any quit in you if you want to be successful.

-SHAFER POWELL: Pat Summitt didn't win every game she coached, but she always fought and fought hard.
+POWELL: Pat Summitt didn't win every game she coached, but she always fought and fought hard.
 Her battle with Alzheimer's was no exception.
-For NPR News, I'm Matt Shafer Powell in Knoxville, Tennessee.
+For NPR News, I'm Matt Shafer Powell in Knoxville, Tenn.
 Transcript provided by NPR, Copyright NPR.